MahdiBM/CircularProgressView/README.md

-A Simple Circular progress view.
+A Circular progress view.

-There are controllers to let you customize the progress-view and see which one works better for you.
+There are some controllers to let you customize the progress-view and see which one works better for you.

-Whole project is licensed under the MIT license attached to the project.
+This whole project is licensed under the MIT license attached to the project.